-Billie Eilish Will Sing The New 'James Bond' Song, & Fans Are Thrilled
+Billie Eilish Will Sing The New 'James Bond' Song, So Just Give Her An Oscar Now

 The James Bond franchise, which is nearly 60 years old, is iconic for many reasons, including their legendary theme songs, which are recorded by some of the world's greatest artists.
 It's an honor to be associated with the franchise in any way, and that's why, when Billie Eilish announced she will sing the new James Bond song, fans couldn't help but feel so proud and excited for her.
 There's one huge reason fans are especially excited, though.